History of Poland during the Jagiellonian dynasty: Republic of middle nobility; execution movement

 The opposition middle szlachta movement came up with a constructive reform program during the Kraków sejm of 1538/1539.
 Among the movement's demands were termination of the kings' practice of alienation of royal domain, giving or selling land estates to great lords at the monarch' discretion, and a ban on concurrent holding of multiple state offices by the same person, both legislated initially in 1504.
 Sigismund I's unwillingness to move toward the implementation of the reformers' goals negatively affected the country's financial and defensive capabilities.

 The relationship with szlachta had only gotten worse during the early years of the reign of Sigismund II Augustus and remained bad until 1562.
-Sigismund Augustus' secret marriage with Barbara Radziwiłł in 1547, before his accession to the throne, was strongly opposed by his mother Bona and by the magnates of the Crown.
-Sigismund, who took over the reign after his father's death in 1548, overcame the resistance and had Barbara crowned in 1550; a few months later the new queen died.
+Sigismund Augustus' secret marriage with Barbara Radziwiłł in 1547, before him becoming sole ruler, was strongly opposed by his mother Bona and by the magnates of the Crown.
+Sigismund, who was left as sole king after his father's death in 1548, overcame the resistance and had Barbara crowned in 1550; a few months later the new queen died.
 Bona, estranged from her son returned to Italy in 1556, where she died soon afterwards.

 The Sejm, until 1573 summoned by the king at his discretion (for example when he needed funds to wage a war), composed of the two chambers presided over by the monarch, became in the course of the 16th century the main organ of the state power.
 The reform-minded execution movement had its chance to take on the magnates and the church hierarchy (and take steps to restrain their abuse of power and wealth) when Sigismund Augustus switched sides and lent them his support at the sejm of 1562.
 During this and several more sessions of parliament, within the next decade or so, the Reformation inspired szlachta was able to push through a variety of reforms, which resulted in a fiscally more sound, better governed, more centralized and territorially unified Polish state.
 Some of the changes were too modest, other had never become completely implemented (e. g. recovery of the usurped Crown land), but nevertheless for the time being the middle szlachta movement was victorious.